 Any cheque returned by our Bank as unpaid, any credit card payment not honored or any cash tendered that is found to be counterfeit will result in the original account being restored to the original sum with further charges added in respect of bank charges and administrative costs together with interest on the principal sum.

-If for any reason you are unable to settle your account as specified, we ask you to discuss the matter as soon as possible with a member of our management team.
+If for any reason you are unable to settle your account as specified, we ask you to discuss the matter as soon as possible with our Practice Manager Tracy Laban.
 Please note that installments or part-payments of any account may only be sanctioned with the express permission of the Practice Manager.

 We will happily provide a written estimate as to the probable cost of a course of treatment.
 Please bear in mind that any estimate given can only be approximate – often a pet’s illness will not follow a conventional course.
 We will try to contact you on the contact numbers you have given us if we believe the treatment costs are going to exceed the estimated costs.
 If you are not contactable we will treat your pet as is necessary for the prevention of pain or suffering.